 There’s a wealth of information on this website, but if you also like to sit down with a good book, have a go at these.

-Still the definitive history, well illustrated with photos, and full of memories collected from people who lived in the area which became Burgess Park.
+Still the definitive history of Burgess Park, well illustrated with photos, and full of memories collected from people who lived in the area which became Burgess Park.
 Written by Tim Charlesworth, it was published in 2000, so it doesn’t cover the most recent regeneration.

 Avaliable from Amazon at a mere £5, with all proceeds going to the Friends of Burgess Park!